 Most veterans service information can be obtained from the DD214 (discharge papers)

 - Date and Place of Discharge • Rank at Time of Discharge

 - Service Serial Number or Claim Number

 There must be a decision regarding interment.
 Is there a need to purchase a cemetery lot?
-Can an existing family plot he used?
-Is there an interest in a Contemporary Cremation?
+Can an existing family plot be used?
+Is there an interest in a cremation?
 Will the cremated remains be interred in a cemetery or will they be returned to the family in an Urn?